-- Tax levy: Total sum to be raised by the school district after subtracting out all other revenues including State Aid.
-The tax levy is used to determine the tax rate for property owners in each of the cities, towns or villages that make up a school district. - Teacher Retirement System (TRS): TRS administers a defined benefit plan that provides retirement, disability and death benefits to eligible New York State public school teachers and administrators.
-Eligibility for these benefits depends on factors such as a member's tier of membership, age, earnings and service credit. - Three-part budget: School districts must, by law, divide their budgets into three components administrative, capital and program and each year they must show how much each portion has increased in relation to the whole budget.
-A further definition of the three components is as follows:

-Administrative Budget Component: These expenditures include office and administrative costs; salaries and benefits for certified school administrators who spend 50 percent or more of their time performing supervisory duties; data processing; public information; legal fees; property insurance; and school board expenses.

-Capital Budget Component: This covers all school bus purchases, debt service on buildings, and leasing expenditures; tax certiorari and court-ordered costs; and all facility costs, including salaries and benefits of the custodial staff; service contracts, maintenance supplies and equipment; and utilities.

-Program Budget Component: This portion includes salaries and benefits of teachers and supervisors who spend the majority of their time teaching; instructional costs such as supplies, equipment and textbooks; co- curricular activities and interscholastic athletics; staff development; and transportation operating costs.
+- > Tax Base: Assessed value of local real estate that a school district may tax for yearly operational monies. - ➤ Tax Certiorari: Property owners in New York State are eligible for formal review of their assessment as either small claims assessment review or tax certiorari proceedings.
+Tax Certiorari cases have several steps that need to be followed and cannot be completed without the assistance of an attorney.
+Tax certiorari cases are heard by the State Supreme Court and decisions are final. - ➤ Tax Efficiency Plan: Tax efficiency is an attempt to minimize tax liability when given many different financial decisions that affect many in a community.
+Dutchess County has been involved in a few tax efficiency plans as mandated by NYS legislative action that look to inter-municipal agreements and shared services plans to find cost savings.
+Most recently, school districts have been included in these Plans. - > Tax Levy: Total sum to be raised by the school district after subtracting out all other revenues including State Aid.
+The tax levy is used to determine the tax rate for property owners in each of the cities, towns or villages that make up a school district. - ➤ Teacher Retirement System (TRS): TRS administers a defined benefit plan that provides retirement, disability and death benefits to eligible New York State public school teachers and administrators.
+Eligibility for these benefits depends on factors such as a member's tier of membership, age, earnings and service credit. - Three-Part Budget: School districts must, by law, divide their budgets into three components administrative, capital and program and each year they must show how much each portion has increased in relation to the whole budget.
+A further definition of the three components is as follows: - Administrative Budget Component: These expenditures include office and administrative costs; salaries and benefits for certified school administrators who spend 50 percent or more of their time performing supervisory duties; data processing; public information; legal fees; property insurance; and school board expenses. - Capital Budget Component: This covers all school bus purchases, debt service on buildings, and leasing expenditures; tax certiorari and court-ordered costs; and all facility costs, including salaries and benefits of the custodial staff; service contracts, maintenance supplies and equipment; and utilities. - Program Budget Component: This portion includes salaries and benefits of teachers and supervisors who spend the majority of their time teaching; instructional costs such as supplies, equipment and textbooks; co- curricular activities and interscholastic athletics; staff development; and transportation operating costs.
 Please note that the ST-3 reporting mentioned above represents the same information just in a different format for the viewer.

+➤ Unfunded Mandates: Is based on a regulation that requires a state or local government to complete specific functions with no monetary offset as a result of fulfilling the requirements.
+There has been a marked increase in federal and state mandates which has led to more mandate regulation from all levels of government and local taxpayers.